 Do You Need Board Director or Governance Services?

-Amy serves as the Chair of the Board of Directors of Girl Scouts of Ohio’s Heartland, a Top 25 non-profit in the Columbus, Ohio region.
-With a membership of nearly 18,000 girls and adults, she’s committed to helping today’s girls develop into tomorrow’s leaders.
-Under her leadership, the Council has launched a $16M transformational STEM workforce initiative that has received significant support from the business community.
-Read her Board Bio here.
+I serve as the Immediate Past Chair of the Board of Directors of Girl Scouts of Ohio’s Heartland, a Top 25 non-profit in the Columbus, Ohio region.
+With a membership of nearly 18,000 girls and adults, I am committed to helping today’s girls develop into tomorrow’s leaders.
+Under my leadership, the Council has launched a $16M transformational STEM workforce initiative that has received significant support from the business community.
+Read my Board Bio here.

-With Amy’s significant business and governance experience, she’s available as a board director or advisor.
-Contact us to learn more.
+With my significant business and governance experience, I’m available as a board director or advisor.
+Contact me to learn more.